 If, during the first three years, The Six Tones regarded their collaboration as an exchange between performers of traditional Vietnamese music on the one hand and of Western experimental music on the other, by 2010 a different understanding had emerged, in which the group was first and foremost thought of as a player on the experimental music scene in Vietnam.
 It was a formative experience for the group to take part in (and co-organize) the Hanoi New Music Meeting in 2009, curated by Vietnamese composer Trần Thị Kim Ngọc.
 This was the first time that the group performed together with other improvisers and composers on the Vietnamese scene, and the kinship was very striking and immediate.
 Similar experiences followed when the group played for the first time at the Hanoi Sound Stuff Festival in 2010, curated by DJ and improviser Trí Minh.
 These artistic projects, together with the established routine of rehearsal and stimulated recall analysis, formed part of an artistic development which culminated in the making of a double album eventually titled Signal In Noise.
-This CD was recorded in Hà Nội in April 2010.
+This CD was recorded in Hà Nội, the largest city of northern Vietnam, in April 2010.
 The concept of the album was to invite leading artists from the traditional and experimental music scenes in Hà Nội for an exploration of the different forms of improvisation that these different musical cultures embrace.
 It was part of the album’s concept that the recordings were to be made with little or no rehearsal time.
 Hence, compared to the laborious work of The Six Tones, when developing forms for improvising in Tứ Đại Oán, the entire CD would be recorded in less time than that used for rehearsals in preparation for the tour in spring 2009.

 One point of comparison could be two tracks on the CD that were recorded with the traditional Vietnamese flutist Lê Phổ, in interaction with Stefan playing 10-string guitar and Henrik playing live-electronics.
 Hence, this entailed the same setup as performances of Tứ Đại Oán, only replacing one traditional musician with another.
 What is perhaps most striking here is that the CD-recordings were preceded by only one rehearsal of about 20 minutes.
 The recording session comprised three takes, also made in 20 minutes each.
 These recordings became a defining component of the CD, and have returned in later productions, as when the recordings for Signal in Noise became material in making the music for Forgetting Vietnam together with the film maker Trịnh Minh-ha.
 Similarly, other sessions brought the group together with Trí Minh and Vũ Nhật Tân, in recordings that began to establish a new sound in the group featuring more electric guitar and saxophone, along with layers of noise and field recordings, thereby incorporating elements that were typical of the experimental music scene in Vietnam at the time.
-A general feature of all these recording sessions is the ease with which artistic collaboration developed, and we believe that most of all, this was the result of The Six Tones having developed into a platform for intercultural dialogue, a context within which new voices could easily be integrated.
+A general feature of all these recording sessions is the ease with which artistic collaboration developed, and we believe that most of all, this was the result of The Six Tones having developed a shared voice, which also enabled the group to act as a platform for intercultural dialogue, a context within which new voices could easily be integrated.
 We believe that the detailed analysis of improvised interactions enabled through stimulated recall created an awareness of each performer’s agency, and also, of various artistic methods that can contribute to the weaving together of heterogeneous voices (see further, Nguyễn & Östersjö, 2019).
 However, in 2019, we still felt that the longitudinal analysis, initiated in 2012, had not yet produced a conclusive understanding of the processes.